|Quick Facts: General Office Clerks|

 |Short-term on-the-job training|

-General office clerks perform a variety of administrative tasks, including answering telephones, typing or word processing, making copies of documents, and maintaining records.
+General office clerks perform a variety of clerical tasks, including answering telephones, typing documents, and filing records.

-Although general office clerks are employed in nearly every industry, most work in schools, healthcare facilities, and government.
-About 1 in 4 worked part time in 2012.
+Although general office clerks are employed in nearly every industry, many work in schools, healthcare facilities, and government offices.
+About 1 in 4 worked part time in 2014.

 General office clerks typically need a high school diploma or equivalent.
 Most learn their skills on the job.

-Employment of general office clerks is projected to grow 6 percent from 2012 to 2022, slower than the average for all occupations.
-Nonetheless, overall job opportunities should be good.
-Candidates who have a combination of work experience and computer software skills should have the best job prospects.
+Employment of general office clerks is projected to grow 3 percent from 2014 to 2024, slower than the average for all occupations.
+Overall job opportunities should be good, however, because of the need to replace workers who leave the occupation.
+Candidates who have a combination of work experience and knowledge of computer applications should have the best job prospects.

 Compare the job duties, education, job growth, and pay of general office clerks with similar occupations.